 Blood In, Blood Out (1993)

-Based on the true life experiences of poet Jimmy Santiago Baca, the film focuses on half-brothers Paco and Cruz, and their bi-racial cousin Miklo.
+Based on the true life experiences of poet Jimmy Santiago Baca, the film focuses on step-brothers Paco and Cruz, and their bi-racial cousin Miklo.
 It opens in 1972, as the three are members of an East L.A. gang known as the "Vatos Locos", and the story focuses on how a violent crime and the influence of narcotics alter their lives.
 Miklo is incarcerated and sent to San Quentin, where he makes a "home" for himself.
 Cruz becomes an exceptional artist, but a heroin addiction overcomes him with tragic results.
-Paco becomes a cop and an enemy to his "carnal", Miklo.- Written by Anonymous
+Paco becomes a cop and an enemy to his "carnal", Miklo.

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.